s-p-n/arini/README.md

 # Arini
-A programming language for web developers.
+A programming language for Creators.
 Arini becomes Node.js.

 ## Philosophy
 A scope is any code inside `{` and `}`, and the idea of arini is, that's all you need.
 A scope can be a simple block of code, a function/method, a class, an interface, or any encapsolation you need.
 If you write code like I do, you might start out by writing a simple bit of code, then refactor some of that code into a function, then maybe later even create a class or two with several methods.
 The arini programming language makes migrating and merging paradigms easy by utilizing a single scope type.